-This Mexican Pozole is a fiery red soup filled with chiles, pork, chicken, and hominy corn.
+A delicious variation of the classic Mexican Pozole.
+A fiery red soup filled with chiles, pork, chicken, and hominy corn.
 A cold-weather favorite with strong Mexican flavors!

 We started by roasting the peppers over an open flame.
 We charred the outside, let them cool then seeded and diced them.

 Next, we sauteed the onions, garlic, and oregano.
 Then split the mixture.